 N11, N12, etc. network parameter data, where Nij represents a pair of data values.

-In the example shown above, each row of matrix data extends over two lines of the file and each new row of the matrix starts on a new line (this is optional and not a syntax requirement).
+In the example shown above, each row of matrix data extends over two lines of the file, and each new row of the matrix starts on a new line (this is optional and not a syntax requirement).
 As usual, n-port parameter values are entered in pairs according to the format specified in the option line and each value is separated by whitespace.

 The following is a more detailed example illustrating the Full data matrix for a 10-port network.
 The Y-parameter data is in magnitude-angle format and is for a single frequency.
 Port numbers are separated by the colon character (:), for clarity only.